Suggested articles:

 NOT

-Finds records containing the first term without the second term
+Finds records containing the first term without the second term (caution: handle with care on keywords in fulltext)

-suv NOT vesicle
+suv NOT vehicle

 Proximity operators